EeToSe/Archived-EeToSe.github.io/docs/linux/environment_setup.md

 ## Overleaf
 [A weird offset](https://support.mozilla.org/bg/questions/1263396?&mobile=0) found which is caused by [monospace](https://en.wikipedia.org/wiki/Monospaced_font) issue.
 In the prefrence page of firefox, change the option of Monospace from proportional one to monospace should fix the problem.

+## Resize disk partition
+As partitions must be **unmounted** in order to be modified, a bootable USB with Gparted is suggested to boot into the computer